A working balance

 - Large and small mammals such as cougar, elk, deer, bear, chipmunk, squirrel, rabbit and raccoon

-Eagles, Steller's jays, woodpeckers, owls, wrens, sparrows and crows
+- Eagles, Steller's jays, woodpeckers, owls, wrens, sparrows and crows

-Salmon, trout and various other fish
+- Salmon, trout and various other fish

-Fern, salal, huckleberry and hundreds of other plants
+- Fern, salal, huckleberry and hundreds of other plants

 Following the eruption, there were two choices:

-Let nature take its course.
+- Let nature take its course.

-Provide assistance to the forest.
+- Provide assistance to jump-start the forest’s recovery.